anita-uva/anita-uva/README.md

 <img width="742" alt="Screenshot 2024-09-03 at 11 50 28 AM" src="https://github.com/user-attachments/assets/13dc1755-5bef-4646-8abf-d8a4efba5422">

 #### Data Normalization & Standardization
-In some instances, placing data will need to be placed on the same scale or normalized to an expected distribution.
+In some instances, data will need to be placed on the same scale, or normalized to an expected distribution.

 <dl>
 <dt>Transform data Values</dt>